Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 Veterinarians are not always available for all types of livestock or even at all in some areas.
 Full responsibility for our animal’s well-being resides with us so we must be educated, safe, and thorough.

-how long should the whole process take?
+How long should the whole process take?

 The actual banding takes less than 30 seconds.